JuliaGNI/GeometricMachineLearning.jl/docs/src/reduced_order_modeling/symplectic_mor.md

 " * Main.indentation * raw"and we see that the vector field on the reduced space also has to be Hamiltonian.
 We can thus express a high-dimensional Hamiltonian system on ``\mathcal{M}`` with a low-dimensional Hamiltonian system on ``\mathbb{R}^{2n}``.")
 ```

+In the proof we used that *the pseudoinverse is unique*.
+This is not true in general [peng2016symplectic](@cite), but holds for the architectures discussed here (proper symplectic decomposition and symplectic autoencoders).
+We will postpone the proof of this until after we introduced [symplectic autoencoders in detail](@ref "The Symplectic Autoencoder").

 This theorem serves as the basis for Hamiltonian model order reduction via proper symplectic decomposition and symplectic autoencoders.
-We will now briefly introduce these two approaches, but postpone a [detailed discussion on symplectic autoencoders](@ref "The Symplectic Autoencoder").
+We will now briefly introduce these two approaches[^4].

+[^4]: We will discuss symplectic autoencoders later in a [dedicated section](@ref "The Symplectic Autoencoder").

 ## Proper Symplectic Decomposition